gkigiermo/AIDL21-SAGAN/README.md

 - #### Multi-Scale Gradient Magnitude Similarity Deviation (MS GMSD)

-MS-GMSD works on a similar version as SSIM, but it also accounts for different scales for computing luminance and incorporates chromatic distorsion support.
+MS-GMSD works on a similar version as SSIM, but it also accounts for different scales for computing luminance and incorporates chromatic distortion support.

 - #### Mean Deviation Similarity Index (MDSI)